apnadkarni/blt/doc/listview.rst

     value may have any of the forms accept able to **Tk_GetPixels**.
 The default is "1".

-  **-disabledbackground** *colorName*
+  **-disabledbackground** *bgName*
-    Specifies the background of the item when it is disabled.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the background of the item when it is disabled.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "white".

   **-disabledforeground** *colorName*